chharvey/counterpoint/docs/reference/variables.md

 but we might not always use every parameter in our function body.
 The same goes for destructuring — we might not need all the entries in the object being destructured.
-Instead of declaring a regular variable that ends up never being referenced, we can use the blank variable `_` as a placeholder.
+Instead of declaring a regular variable that ends up never being referenced, we can use the blank identifier `_` as a placeholder.
 We can even declare it more than once!
 ```
 let _: int = 42;